 In addition to the coursework/academic requirements of the program, all students must successfully complete level I and level II fieldwork.
 Fieldwork provides students with the opportunity to synthesize classroom learning and use it in a clinical or community setting.
 Through fieldwork, students have the opportunity to apply critical thinking and clinical reasoning skills.
 Fieldwork provides each student with a variety of experiences that include: observations of individuals across the lifespan and population groups; experiences in traditional and non-traditional practice settings; and exposure to a range of human abilities and disabilities.
 The primary goal of both Level I and Level II fieldwork is to prepare students for practice as entry-level generalist practitioners.
 Level I fieldwork experiences run concurrently with didactic and lab courses.
 After successfully completing all professional coursework and five (5) Level I fieldwork courses, students then complete two (2) Level II fieldwork courses.
-Please refer to the Fieldwork Education Section of this Manual for specific descriptions and procedural requirements.
+Please refer to the Fieldwork Education Manual for specific descriptions and procedural requirements.
+This can be found on the Fieldwork site of the WNE OTD webpage: www.wne.edu/otd